-BD&P is excited about the launch of its 2017/2018 BD&P World Music Series in October, 2017.
-This will be the 18th season of BD&P partnership with The Arts Commons in facilitating performances of exciting musical talent from around the world for the benefit of the music lovers of Calgary.
-From the life and music of the legendary Edith Piaf to the drumming and percussive dancing of CHE MALAMBO, there is bound to be something for everyone.
+With only one show left in our 2017/2018 season, BD&P is excited about the launch of its 2018/2019 BD&P World Music Series in October, 2018.
+This will be the 19th season of BD&P partnership with The Arts Commons in facilitating performances of exciting musical talent from around the world for the benefit of the music lovers of Calgary.
+From the energizing Celtic Nights to the tender harmonies of I'm With Her, there is bound to be something for everyone.
 BD&P is proud to support arts and culture, and the inspiration that unites us through a universal language of music.
 As has become the signature of the BD&P World Music Series, it will be full of interesting and artistic collaborations across cultures and musical genres.

 Our BD&P guests will regularly be provided with detailed information about each concert, all held in the Jack Singer Concert Hall at Arts Commons, along with information on how to RSVP to desired concerts.

 A gypsy jazz band with French influences hailing from Colombia – there’s a reason Monsieur Periné is seen as a breath of fresh air for the Latin music scene.
 Known for their colourful costumes and theatrical performances, the band is leading a new, progressive movement from Latin America, boosted by a 2015 Latin Grammy win for Best New Artist.

 Their aim is to break down barriers, in terms of how the world defines Latin music.
 Lead singer Catalina García calls their sound a flirtation with swing from an experimental laboratory.
 Their award winning album comes with quite the endorsement too – the album was produced by Eduardo Cabra, one-half of Calle 13, the top-winning Latin Grammy act in history.

 Click here to visit the Arts commons site and sample the music of Monsieur Periné.